 My teaching at the University of Birmingham and UCE (now Birmingham City University) ranged from Victorian to contemporary literature including gender and critical practice.
 From 2007-2010 I taught a two-hour weekly course for the University of Warwick’s Centre for Lifelong Learning, on ‘Books & Readers’, which combined the study of the history of the book with a close reading of novels in their historical context.
-I also teach literature at Erdington Library.
+I also teach literature and book history at Erdington Library as a founder member of Erdington Lunar Society/Friends of Erdington Library.
 If anyone is interested in attending a class in the Erdington area, then please contact me using the information below.

 I have a BA (Hons) in English and a PhD from the University of Birmingham.
 My thesis was on women writers of popular romance between the wars, which analysed the writing and publishing experiences of specific authors.
 I am particularly interested in book history and bibliography and have contributed to the Virginia Woolf Bulletin, the Encyclopaedia of British Women’s Writing 1900-1950 (Palgrave, 2005) and Book Trade Connections from the Seventeenth to the Twentieth Centuries, edited by John Hinks and Catherine Armstrong (British Library, 2008).
 I have also written book reviews for the Journal of the Printing Historical Society.